-DripDrop vs Gatorade: How DripDrop ORS Beats the Competition
+DripDrop vs Gatorade: How DripDrop Beats the Competition

 In a perfect world, dehydration wouldn’t happen.